The Bankrate promise

 Lenders require you to purchase homeowners insurance in order for you to obtain a mortgage.
 Insurance provides coverage for you in the event your home is damaged, and also serves to protect the asset — your home — that your lender is using as collateral to secure your loan.

 Your insurance premium is typically included in your monthly mortgage payment.
 Like your property taxes, your lender will hold the premiums in escrow and pay them to your insurance company for you.
-The average annual homeowners insurance premium in the U.S. stands at $1,477.
+The average annual homeowners insurance premium for $250,000 in coverage stands at $1,383.

 Homeowners insurance might not be the only premium included in your monthly mortgage payment, however.
 Depending on the type of mortgage you’re getting and the amount of your down payment, you might also need to pay for mortgage insurance, which protects the lender if you default on your loan.
 This extra cost will increase your monthly payment.